Salmon Patties was a Weekly Recipe for Grandma!

 Don’t deep fry the salmon patties.

-Deep frying them rips them of their amazing flavor and tends to soak up too much oil as well.
+Deep frying salmon croquettes robs them of their amazing flavor and tends to soak up too much oil as well.

 Just fry in four tablespoons of oil so they cook up perfectly.